 Upwind enhances security teams’ ability to protect containerized and microservices architectures with industry-leading container and Kubernetes security capabilities:

-• Comprehensive protection across environments: Upwind supports container and Kubernetes security whether you choose to utilize Amazon EKS & ECS, Google GKE, Microsoft AKS, or OpenShift.
-Consolidate security management across platforms for consistent policies, enforced consistently.
+• Comprehensive protection across environments: Upwind supports container and Kubernetes security, whether you choose to utilize Amazon EKS & ECS, Google GKE, Microsoft AKS, or OpenShift.
+Consolidate cloud security management across platforms for consistent policies, enforced consistently.

 • Enhanced visibility with DevOps context: Get a real-time, graph-based network and process-level topology of your container infrastructure.
 This topology helps trace threats and reduce noise by visualizing container interactions, making it easier to spot and address unusual behaviors.
 Correlate CI/CD events with container security to connect the dots and understand the root cause of changes and container events.
 Enable a partnership between developers, DevOps, and security to find and resolve issues across the lifecycle of the containerized application.